 Rates of Contribution

-The new rates of contribution of compulsory social insurance for foreign employees will be the same as those for Vietnamese employees:
+The new rates of the contribution of compulsory social insurance for foreign employees will be the same as those for Vietnamese employees:

 - Foreign employees: 8%